yeehaa123/elab/CHAT/lab.md

-The process will be openly documented and intends the imitation and formation of living labs related to the coding the [humanities platform](http://codingthehumanities.com/) (currently in development at the UvA).
+The process will be openly documented and intends the imitation and formation of living labs related to the coding the [humanities platform](http://codingthehumanities.com/) (part of the joint UvA-VU initiatives to further Digital Humanities research and education).
 As such, our lab brings together public-private-civic partners to develop new computational instruments as well as research methods.